Govt nod for B983m Cambodia loan

 The Budget Bureau will from 2024 until 2026 supply the first half of the road construction loans, 491.50 million baht, while the rest will come from overseas funding sources, she said.

-Certain conditions will be imposed for the construction of the NR67 highway (Siem Reap-Anlong Veng-Chong Sangam) in Oddar Meanchey province, connecting Siem Reap to Thailand through Sri Sa Ket province, she said.
+Certain conditions will be imposed for the construction of the NR67 highway (Siem Reap-Anlong Veng-Chong Sangam) in Oddar Meanchey province, connecting Siem Reap to Thailand through Si Sa Ket province, she said.

 Cambodia will purchase at least 50% of construction materials for the project from Thailand and hire Thai contractors.